crittermike/personal-blog/src/pages/ramblings/grav-cms-for-drupal-developers.md

 Content types in Drupal = Page Types in Grav
 --------------------------------------------

-Let's start with the basics - the age old ""content type.""
+Let's start with the basics - the age old "content type."
 In Drupal, creating a content type happens in the UI.

 In Grav, to create a content type, you just create a “whatever.html.twig” file in the templates/ directory of your theme.
 Doing that automatically tells Grav that “Whatever” should be a new Page type.